Frequently Asked Questions

 NEVER TRAVEL BEFORE NOTIFYING YOUR ATTORNEY.

-You may NOT travel internationally until you receive your advance parole or combo work/travel permit in hand.
+If you have applied for a green card, you may NOT travel internationally until you receive your advance parole or combo work/travel permit in hand, with very few exceptions.
 Most often, the USCIS will first issue an “Approval Notice” which looks like a letter.
 Second, it will issue your “combo card” (combined work & travel permit) or stand-alone Advanced Parole notice.
-The initial “Approval Notice” does NOT authorize travel and you must wait to receive your Advanced Parole or combo card.
-If you receive a combo card, the card must state, “Serves as I-512 Advanced Parole” on the bottom of the card.
+The initial “Approval Notice” does NOT permit you to travel.
+You must instead wait to receive your Advanced Parole or combo card.
+If you receive a combo card, the card must state, “Serves as I-512 Advanced Parole” on the bottom.
 This indication means that the card is indeed useful for international travel.
-It is important to check for this indication as there are some instances in which the USCIS issues a work permit / card which states that it is not to be used for travel.
+It is important to check for this indication as there are some instances in which the USCIS issues a work permit / card that does not permit travel.

 IMPORTANT: Traveling internationally before gaining permission to do so may be perceived as abandonment of one’s green card and lead to being stranded abroad without the ability to re-enter.

-Domestic travel (only inside the U.S.), on the other hand, is feasible even without a travel permit.
+Domestic travel (only inside the U.S.), on the other hand, is possible even without a travel permit.

 13. I filed a green card application along with my immigrant visa petition.
 How soon can I expect to receive a work permit (EAD) and/or advanced parole (AP)?